drts01/notes/stackedit/Code School.md

 * https://www.codecademy.com/catalog/all

 # Possible Future Tangential Classes
-"Coding" can be the gateway drug to additional concepts
+"Coding" can be the gateway drug to additional concepts in tech/computing.

 * Computer Basics
 	* Hardware
 	* Operating System (Linux/Unix)